 Pearls are one of nature’s most beautiful and intriguing gems.
 They glow with life and warmth, connecting us to the life of a gem like no other.
 Whether natural or cultured, pearls possess a mystique and allure all their own.

 For much of its history, GIA has been collecting and studying pearls from around the world.
 Its scientists have used a variety of tools and techniques to help identify the different types of pearls, most notably X-ray images.
-But in the past few years, real-time X-ray microradiography (RTX) and computed X-ray microtomography (μ-CT) have provided the most advanced means of revealing internal structure and drawing useful conclusions on pearls the Institute examines.
-These images help GIA technicians and scientists determine whether a pearl is natural, bead-cultured, non-bead cultured, and so on.
-The addition of X-ray fluorescence and chemical analysis using energy-dispersive X-ray fluorescence (EDXRF) helps separate those of freshwater origin from their saltwater counterparts.
+But in the past few years, real-time X-ray microradiography (RTX) and computed X-ray microtomography (μ-CT) have provided the most advanced means of revealing internal structures and drawing useful conclusions on the pearls the Institute examines.
+These images help GIA technicians and scientists to determine whether a pearl is natural, bead-cultured, non-bead cultured, and so on.
+The addition of X-ray fluorescence and chemical analysis using energy-dispersive X-ray fluorescence (EDXRF) helps to separate those of freshwater origin from their salt-water counterparts.

 That’s where the latest technology can step in to help.

 GIA recently acquired software that expands its ability to probe the internal features of pearls.
 This powerful research tool makes it possible to virtually explore, manipulate, extract and reconstruct specific areas of a pearl for analysis.
 It also gives researchers the ability to enhance the existing μ-CT data collected to see the details more clearly.